sad-pixel/wtfhttpd/README.md

 - Set a Header: `INSERT INTO response_meta VALUES ('Content-Type', 'text/plain');`
 - Render a Template: `INSERT INTO response_meta VALUES ('wtf-tpl', 'path/to/template.html');`

-Of course.
-Here is the README section for cookie handling, written in the distinctive voice of `wtfhttpd`.

----

 ## Cookie Handling

 ### Reading Incoming Cookies